 Projects in India are only partly funded by the Poul Due Jensen Foundation.
 Sunlit Future and their NGO partners also cooperateswith Tata Trusts (a large industrial foundation in India) and the Indian authorities, who almost by default finance the sanitation installations under a Government program in the villages where we bring in access to water.

-- In previous years, approximately 3.6M DKK have been granted towards the programme.
+- In the first years, approximately 3.6M DKK were been granted toward phases 1 and 2